Command

 Extract OTP Codes from Email — Skip the Inbox

-Pull 2FA verification codes from email without opening your inbox. nylas otp get copies the code to your clipboard.
-Works with Gmail, Outlook, Exchange, Yahoo, iCloud, and IMAP.
+Pull 2FA verification codes from email without opening your inbox.
+The nylas otp get command copies the latest code to your clipboard across all providers.

 CI/CD Email Alerts with PowerShell

-Send build notifications, deployment reports, and test failure alerts from GitHub Actions, Azure DevOps, and Jenkins using PowerShell and Nylas CLI.
+Send build failure alerts, deployment reports, and test results from GitHub Actions, Azure DevOps, and Jenkins pipelines using PowerShell and Nylas CLI.

 E2E Email Testing with Playwright